derushbdh/derushbdh/README.md

 ## Profile

 4th-year Software Engineering student.
 I have practical experience in building web applications and RESTful APIs.
 I am looking for an entry-level position or internship in software development.
-Open to full-cycle tasks: from database design and backend logic to application deployment.
+Open to: from database design and backend logic to application deployment.
 Ready for intensive learning and mastering new technology stacks to meet business goals.

 ---